No. 16 Coastal Carolina swarms Louisiana Monroe in 59-6 win

 THE TAKEAWAY

 Louisiana Monroe: The Warhawks hoped they had some momentum after defeating Troy last week in their Sun Belt opener.
-But Coastal Carolina showed Terry Bowden’s first-year program has a ways to go before competing with the top league teams.
+But Coastal Carolina showed Bowden’s first-year program has a ways to go before competing with the top league teams.

 Coastal Carolina: Expect more eyes on McCall and the Chanticleers’ offense as it continues on the conference season.
 McCall has completed 69 of 86 passes for 1,113 yards and 10 touchdowns against just one interception.